praneethmendu/coin-aggregator/README.md

 ## Future Development

 I strongly encourage users to contribute to this project.
 Adding more exchanges is the first order of business.
-If you have specific requests or wish to enguage me professionally it's praneethmendu on gmail.
+If you have specific requests or wish to engage me professionally it's praneethmendu on gmail.